alex

 by Sherrill Hahn Pantle.

-Pantle is one of the few (in fact, may well be the only) analytical
+Pantle is one of the few (in fact, may well be the only) analyticalpopped over to the library to sample parts of the 1955 Bohm recording

 books on the work in English; as I've read it, I've always been struck